konradzagozda/imagesharingproject/README.md

 ### Performance considerations

 We shouldn't compute thumbnails every time a request is made for it, probably the best idea is to use in-memory-database like redis.
+Once computed thumbnail, it should be saved for future use.